usethesource/typepal/doc/TypePal/RenameRefactoring/RenameRefactoring.md

 The default implementation only looks at the file where the cursor is.
 For multi-file projects, this step should probably consider more files.
 If the number of files in projects can be large, it is wise to consider performance when overriding this function.

 1. The amount of work done per file should be reasonable.
 2. The files returned here will be the inputs to the next steps.
 Most of those steps will trigger the type-checker on the file first.
-If type-checking is expensive, try not to over-approximate too liberately here.
+If type-checking is expensive, try not to over-approximate too liberally here.

 ###### Find additional definitions